 Understanding the Six Syllable Types - VCE

-The VCE syllable type or the Magic e syllable type is a syllable where the first vowel is long and the final vowel, the e, is silent.
+The VCE syllable type (also known as the Magic E syllable type) is a syllable where the first vowel is long and the final vowel, the e, is silent.

 As I prepare to teach this syllable type to my students, I want to make sure they have a clear understanding of the short vowel sounds and the long vowel sounds.
 This flexibility of being able to go back and forth between the two sounds is important with the VCE syllable type.
 This work can be done in our Sound Drill when we review the vowels.

-Then, I guide students in using letter tiles or markers and a whiteboard to build a closed syllable word such as the word van.
+Then, I guide students in using letter tiles or markers and a whiteboard to build a closed syllable word such as the word “van”.
 Remember, closed syllables always have one vowel that is trapped or closed in by a consonant so it can only say it’s short sound.
 Read more about closed syllables here.

 If we add an E to the end of this closed syllable word, van, the E can jump over the consonant and make the vowel say its name or long sound and the E says nothing – the word van becomes vane.
 So, even though there are two vowels, we only hear one vowel sound.
 We call the E magic because of the way it jumps over the consonant and makes the vowel say its name.